 - Looking at the history of the document, and whether certain things might have changed, such as the content, the linking structure, and possibly the ownership of the document/

 - The number of links and anchor text on a page.
 If there are a lot of links, and very little text that isn’t, that could be a sign that the page is web spam.

-Chances are that the redesigned document level classifier that Google is using to try to identify whether or not a page is web spam may look at many of these features as well as others.
+Chances are that redesigned document level classifier that Google uses to try to identify whether or not a page is web spam may look at many of these features as well as others.

 What features would you look at if you were designing a document-level classifier to identify webspam?